mroi/unison-intercept/README.md

 synchronisation starts and completes, are configured as `#precmd = COMMAND` and `#postcmd = COMMAND`.
 Lines of the form `#post = Path PATH -> COMMAND` cause a command to be executed whenever a specific file has been changed.

+**symlink**
+Creates symlinks for a specified path name before they are traversed by Unison.
+The path and link content are configured using `#symlink = Path PATH -> TARGET`.

 Sandboxing
 ----------